Sph3x/esx_T-Caster_advancedgarage/README.md

 ## Please note
-this is the first version of this resource be me, and I haven't fixed the bugs yet, as well as I'm a beginner with this kind of things so please bear with it
+this is the first version of this resource by me, and I haven't fixed the bugs yet, as well as I'm a beginner with this kind of things so please bear with it